limbernie/limbernie.github.io/_posts/2018-03-28-derpnstink-walkthrough.md

 ![screenshot-4](/assets/images/posts/derpnstink-walkthrough/screenshot-4.png)

-During enumeration of Uncle Stinky's account, the third flag was discovered in `/home/stinky/Desktop`.
+During enumeration of Uncle Stinky's account, the third flag was discovered at `/home/stinky/Desktop/flag.txt`.

 Enumerating further, a conversation between Mr. Derp and Uncle Stinky was uncovered.
 It appeared that Mr. Derp couldn't login to WordPress and Uncle Stinky has captured some network traffic to assist in troubleshooting the issue.